-115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 409.09, page 4, footnote 6, states that incidents are substantiated if it is proven by the preponderance of the evidence.
+115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 409.09, page 4, footnote 6, states that incidents are substantiated if the preponderance of the evidence proves it.
 This was confirmed in interviews with Investigative Staff and through the review of investigative files.
 Interviews with investigative employees confirm the facility imposes no standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or sexual harassment are substantiated.
-All completed investigative files were reviewed and found to be in compliance.
+All completed investigative files were reviewed and found to comply.